 University City is committed to finding flood risk management solutions along the Upper River Des Peres.
-The City has concerns about the implementation of the TSP as it is currently formulated, including (1) the level of participation that may be expected from property owners signing up for 100% voluntary nonstructural measures; and (2) a potentially very long timeframe over which these measures would be installed, leading to benefits that are a long way in the future.
-With regard to implementation of a flood risk management solution, the City currently favors a detention basin, which would be able to be installed in a relatively short timeframe and would start providing reductions in flood risk immediately.
-If a detention basin is not included in a refinement to the TSP, the City may request a plan with a detention basin as an LPP (see section 6.17).
+The City supports the implementation of DB4 as a means to reducing flood risk to the city.
+The City had concerns about the implementation of nonstructural measures, including (1) the level of participation that may be expected from property owners signing up for 100% voluntary nonstructural measures; and (2) a potentially very long timeframe over which these measures would be installed, leading to benefits that are a long way in the future.
+By contrast, a detention basin would be able to be installed in a relatively short timeframe and would start providing reductions in flood risk immediately.